-EPR and PELDOR spectroscopy observes metal-bound MamM CTD conformational changes

-To probe divalent metal binding and the associated conformational changes reflected by intra-molecular distance, site-directed spin labelling (SDSL) was employed in combination with both continuous-wave electron paramagnetic resonance (cw-EPR) and pulsed electron-electron double resonance (PELDOR) spectroscopic studies (21).
-These methods provide a wealth of dynamic and structural information, via observation both of changes in the local environment of an attached exogenous spin label elucidated by cw-EPR, and the determination of long-range (typically between 2-8 nm) distance measurements and distance distributions afforded by PELDOR spectroscopy (26).
-We have previously reported (21) that using only one of the two intrinsic MamM CTD cysteine residues simplifies EPR measurements, hence the studies reported here use the same C267S variant of MamM CTD, in which only the C275 site is available for labelling.
-In silico Multiscale Modelling analysis using of Macromolecules (MMM), a Matlab[©]-based open-source modelling toolbox (27), with both the apo wildtype and C267S CTD crystal structures (pdb codes: 3W5Y and 6G55 respectively) predict an average inter-spin distance of 4.0 nm between the labelled cysteines (C275) in each protomer (Figure 5A) (21).
+EPR and PELDOR spectroscopy observe metal-bound MamM CTD conformational changes directed spin labeling was employed in combination with both continuous-wave EPR (cw-EPR) and pulsed electron-electron double resonance (PELDOR) spectroscopic studies (21).
+These methods provide a wealth of dynamic and structural information via observations of both changes in the local environment of an attached exogenous spin label elucidated by cw-EPR and the determination of long-range (typically between 2-8 nm) distance measurements and distance distributions afforded by PELDOR spectroscopy (26).
+We have previously reported (21) that using only one of the two intrinsic MamM CTD cysteine residues simplifies EPR measurements; hence the studies reported here use the same C267S variant of MamM CTD, in which only the Cys-275 site is available for labeling.
+In silico analysis using Multiscale Modelling of Macromolecules (MMM), a Matlab©-based open-source modeling toolbox (27), with both the apo WT and C267S CTD crystal structures (PDB IDs: 3W5Y and 6G55, respectively) predicts an average interspin distance of 4.0 nm between the labeled cysteines (Cys-275) in each protomer (Fig. 5A) (21).

-cw-EPR studies at X-band (9 GHz) of complex dynamic proteins affords the observation of changes in the local environment of an attached exogeneous spin label, as well as the overall mobility of the protein in different states.
-Studies were undertaken to ascertain what limiting effects, if any, the addition of zinc and copper metals (first-row transition metals to which the protein has a lower and higher affinity respectively) has on the local spin label environment of C267S{SL}.
-Indeed, cw-EPR spectra of these metal-bound $C267S{SL}$ samples clearly differ substantially from that of the apo protein (Figure 6A).
-The dynamics exhibited by spin labels attached to a protein have three main contributions: (1) the rotational correlation time of the protein itself; (2) the backbone motions of the protein at the point of spin label attachment; and (3) the localised intrinsic motion of the spin label.
-The latter two modes of motion are dominating factors in the line shapes of cw-EPR spectra at X-band, and in particular their spectral broadness.
-Binding of metal ions to the protein resulting in conformational change affect these modes of motion, hence resulting in different spectral line shapes observed in Figure 6A.
+To probe divalent metal binding and the associated conformational changes reflected by intra-molecular distance, sitecw-EPR studies at X-band (9 GHz) of complex dynamic proteins afford the observation of changes in the local environment of an attached exogeneous spin label and the overall mobility of the protein in different states.
+Studies were undertaken to ascertain what limiting effects, if any, the addition of zinc and copper metals (first-row transition metals to which the protein has a lower and higher affinity, respectively) has on the local spin label environment of C267S{SL}.
+Indeed, cw-EPR spectra of these metal-bound C267S{SL} samples clearly differ substantially from those of the apo protein (Fig. 6A).
+The dynamics exhibited by spin labels attached to a protein have three main contributions: 1) the rotational correlation time of the protein itself; 2) the backbone motions of the protein at the point of spin label attachment; and 3) the localized intrinsic motion of the spin label.
+The latter two modes of motion are dominating factors in the line shapes of cw-EPR spectra at X-band, in particular their spectral broadness.
+Binding of metal ions to the protein resulting in conformational change affects these modes of motion, hence resulting in different spectral line shapes observed in Fig. 6A.